Vanguard vs Hargreaves Lansdown: what’s the difference?

 Range of investments

-HL has a broader range, including active funds, shares, investment trusts, while Vanguard mainly focuses on index funds and ETFs.
+HL has a broader range, including active funds, shares, and investment trusts.
+It has over 3,000 funds available via the platform.

-Research & guidance
+Research and guidance

 HL provides research tools, fund shortlists and guidance.
-Vanguard offers less support so you must be confident choosing your own investments.
+Vanguard offers less support, so you must be confident choosing your own investments.

 Brand reputation